pythonanywhere/flask-tutorials/tutorial-1.md

     On branch master
     nothing to commit, working directory clean

 Let's confirm that our change really was un-done.
-Click the PythonAnywhere logo again, then click on the "Files" tab next to the "Consoles" one.
-That will take you to a directory listing for your home directory.
-From there, click on the directory containing the code for your website (`mysite` if you stuck with the default) and you'll get a directory listing for that, which should contain the `flask_app.py` file.
-Click on that, and you'll be taken to the editor again, and you'll see that the pointless change has been backed out for us.
+Click the PythonAnywhere logo again, then click on the `flask_app.py` file in the "Recent Files" list next to the "Recent Consoles" one.
+You'll be taken to the editor again, and you'll see that the pointless change has been backed out for us.

 Hopefully that was at least instructive in showing how you can easily back out changes if you make a mess of your program while developing :-)